ANTI MONEY LAUNDERING AND COUNTER TERRORIST FINANCING POLICY

 regulations and strategies with regards to AML/CTF.

-Ensuring that all pertinent data relating to this function is maintained according to the
+- Ensuring that all pertinent data relating to this function is maintained according to

 unique requirement applicable.

 - Communicating all relevant procedures and policies with every branch of the business